chainguard-dev/edu/content/open-source/apko/troubleshooting.md

 ```
 ## Common Errors

+When the apk package manager is unable to resolve your requirements to a set of installable packages, you will get an error similar to this:

->Error: failed to build layer image: initializing apk: failed to fixate apk world: exit status 1
+{{< alert context="danger" text="Error: failed to build layer image: initializing apk: failed to fixate apk world: exit status 1" />}}

-This error typically means that one of the requested apk packages could not be resolved or the apk index is missing.
+There are two main root causes for this error, which we'll explain in more detail in the upcoming section:

+- apk cannot find the package in the included repositories, or
+- apk cannot find the apk index for your custom-built packages.

 ### The requested package is not in the included repositories
 For Alpine packages, make sure you've added the relevant package repositories you need and the package name is correct - search the [Alpine APK index](https://pkgs.alpinelinux.org/packages) for reference.

 If this is your case, you should find error messages similar to this when enabling debug info with the `--debug` flag:

-> ERROR: unable to select packages:
->  hello-minicli (no such package)
+{{< alert context="danger" text="ERROR: unable to select packages: hello-minicli (no such package)" />}}

 ### apko is unable to find the local packages folder
 With melange-built package(s), make sure you have a volume sharing your apko / melange files with the location `/work` inside the apko container.